browserengineering/book/book/forms.md

 [^why-wait]: When your process crashes, the computer on the end of the
-    connection won't be informed immediately; if some other process opens the same port, it could receive data means for the old, now-dead process.
+    connection won't be informed immediately; if some other process opens the same port, it could receive data meant for the old, now-dead process.

 Now, we tell the socket we're ready to accept connections: